THE HISTORY OF

 1990 - 1999

-In 1991, The Rev. McKinley F. Tyler of Detroit was appointed Pastor, and under the supervision of First Lady, Mable Tyler, the Missionary Society's activities increased locally as well as state-wide.
+In 1991, The Rev. McKinley F. Tyler of Detroit was appointed Pastor, and under the supervision of First Lady Mable Tyler, the Missionary Society's activities increased locally as well as state-wide.
 In 1992, the Mortgage Burning Banquet with The Honorable Bishop James H. Mayo, Speaker at PNA Hall on May 30th.
-In 1993, the Lay Organization's Newsletter began publishing with Earnest Whitlow as Editor in the early 1990's.
+In 1993, the Lay Organization's Newsletter began publishing with Earnest Whitlow as Editor in the early 1990s.
 Assistant Pastor, Rev. Jessie Locke, was assigned her first appointment as pastor to Carey Chapel A.M.E. in Monroe.

 In 1994, The Rev. Ernest J. Garrison, Sr. was appointed Pastor by The Rt.
 Rev. Bishop James Mayo.
 In 1995, Pleasant Valley Community Development Corporation (PVCDC) was formed.
 In 1995, a Church Historian was appointed, and the Christian Education Department was re-established.
 A Church Scholarship Fund was re-established with Pastor Garrison matching monetary awards for 4.0 achievers.
 Diverse community programs were initiated in 1995.
-Such as, the first Annual Brotherhood Award, with Marvin Banotai, Township Supervisor as its first recipient for "Bridging the Racial Gap".
-In 1996, the Brotherhood Recipient was Helen Teall, for her community service with State Rep. Lynn Rivers as Key Note Speaker.
-Also in 1996, the first Tae Kwan-Do Classes were offered by experienced trained members, the Boatner Family (Melvin, Nancy, Kelvin & Julian).
+Such as the first Annual Brotherhood Award, with Marvin Banotai, Township Supervisor as its first recipient for "Bridging the Racial Gap".
+In 1996, the Brotherhood Recipient was Helen Teall, for her community service with State Rep. Lynn Rivers as Keynote Speaker.
+Also in 1996, the first Taekwondo Classes were offered by experienced, trained members, the Boatner Family (Melvin, Nancy, Kelvin & Julian).
 This same year brought about a reorganization of the Class Leader's Council, Stewardess Board, and the Usher Boards.
-The worships and seminars of the Lay Organization and Christian Education Organizations increased during this period.
+The workshops and seminars of the Lay Organization and Christian Education Organizations increased during this period.
 The 1997 Brotherhood Award was given to Sr. Citizen's Coordinator, Suzanne Keenan for her work with community seniors ("Bridging the Gap through Harmony").
 Pastor Garrison was awarded "Pastor of the Year" by the Michigan Annual Conference Lay Organization in 1997.
-The 1998 Brotherhood Award was given to Police Officer, Michael Lange for "Making a Difference" and his community emergency service in aiding one of our church members.
+The 1998 Brotherhood Award was given to Police Officer Michael Lange for "Making a Difference" and his community emergency service in aiding one of our church members.
 In 1999, the first annual Emancipation Proclamation Award was initiated, acknowledging a minority individual making positive community changes.
-Mr. Gerald Edwards, CEO of Engineering Plastics in Ypsilanti was the first recipient.
-The Brotherhood Award for 1999 was bestowed to Mr. Al Widner, Superintendent of Lincoln Consolidated Schools for his leadership in increasing minority administrative & professional personnel.
+Mr. Gerald Edwards, CEO of Engineering Plastics in Ypsilanti, was the first recipient.
+The Brotherhood Award for 1999 was bestowed upon Mr. Al Widner, Superintendent of Lincoln Consolidated Schools for his leadership in increasing minority administrative & professional personnel.
 In the spring of 1999, Rev. Garrison was presented the Christian Educator's Award from the Michigan Conference.
-In April 1999, Mary Bell Missionary member, Sharon Martin was bestowed the 1999 "Hall of Fame" award from her church at the South District’s Missionary Conference at St. Luke A.M.E., Highland Park.
+In April 1999, Mary Bell Missionary member, Sharon Martin, was bestowed the 1999 "Hall of Fame" award from her church at the South District’s Missionary Conference at St. Luke A.M.E., Highland Park.
 Under the appointment of Rev. Ernest J. Garrison, Pleasant Valley engaged in or spearheaded numerous community awareness and diversity programs.
 Carmen Gilkey and Yvonne Crawford were appointed as Choir Directors and Talmadge Eugene Walters was appointed as a musician.

 Continuously from 1990, the church made modern improvements either by individuals or auxiliaries.
 The Church remained active with Sunday School, Weekly Bible Study, Combined Choir, a Nurses' Guild, Youth Department, Mary Bell Missionary Society, a community development corporation-PVCDC, Organized Lay Organization, Christian Education Department, Lay Newsletter, Stewardship, Finance Committee, Membership Committee, Class Leaders Council and a Church Historian.